Evaporation of dynamical horizon with the Hawking temparature in the {\bf K-}essence emergent Vaidya spacetime

 \section{Abstract}

-We observe that how the mass is falling because of the Hawking Radiation in the {\bf K-}essence Vaidya Schwarzschild spacetime by using the dynamical horizon equation and evaluate the hawking temperature using the tunnelling formalism.
-Here we consider the {\bf K-}essence action to be of the Dirac-Born-Infeld variety, the physical spacetime to be a general static spherically symmetric black hole and also we restrict our self that the {\bf K-}essence scalar field to be a function solely of the advanced or the retarded time.
-Manna et. al. have established the connection between the K-essence emergent gravity scenario and generalizations of Vaidya spacetime.
-Using the modified definition of the dynamical horizon by Sawayama, we conclude that the results are different from the usual Vaidya spacetime geometry.
+In the {\bf K-}essence Vaidya Schwarzschild spacetime, we apply the dynamical horizon equation to measure the mass-loss due to Hawking radiation and the tunneling formalism (Hamilton-Jacobi method) to calculate the hawking temperature.
+Assuming the Dirac-Born-Infeld kind of non-standard action for the {\bf K-}essence here, the background physical spacetime is a static spherically symmetric black hole, and we constrain the {\bf K-}essence scalar field to be a function only of either forward or backward time.
+The {\bf K-}essence emergent gravity and the generalizations of Vaidya spacetime have been linked by Manna et al. In this paper, we use Sawayama's modified description of the dynamical horizon to show that the obtained findings deviate from the standard Vaidya spacetime geometry.